irisjae/jaesque/README.md

 * Use snake_case (since hyphen-case does not work)
 * Do add a space before `.`.
 The property is a word!
     * e.g. `document .body .style .backgroundImage = 'url(doge.png)'`
+* Use arrow functions, and only arrow functions!
 * Arrow functions with one parameter, take no brackets
 * Use `var`, and `var` only
 * Try to not mutate `var`s